A note on quantum expanders

 If the quantum channel $\Phi$ is self-adjoint, in the sense that $\Phi^*=\Phi$, then conditions (2) and (2') above are equivalent, because $|\lambda_2(\Phi)|=s_2(\Phi)$.
 If it is unital, then condition (2') is stronger than condition (2), because by Weyl's majorant theorem (see e.g.~\cite[Theorem~II.3.6]{MR1477662}) $|\lambda_1(\Phi)|+|\lambda_2(\Phi)| \leq s_1(\Phi)+s_2(\Phi)$, so the fact that $|\lambda_1(\Phi)|=s_1(\Phi)=1$ implies that $|\lambda_2(\Phi)| \leq s_2(\Phi)$.
 In general however, these two conditions are not comparable to one another.
 And depending on the context, either one or the other might be more relevant.
-For instance, $s_2(\Phi)$ quantifies the speed of convergence of the dynamics $(\Phi^q(\rho))_{q\in\mathbb N}$ to its equilibrium $\hat\rho$, while $|\lambda_2(\Phi)|$ quantifies the speed of decay of correlations in the 1D many-body quantum state that has $\Phi$ as so-called transfer operator.
+For instance, $|\lambda_2(\Phi)|$ quantifies the speed of convergence of the dynamics $(\Phi^N(\rho))_{N\in\mathbb N}$ to its equilibrium $\hat\rho$ and the speed of decay of correlations in the 1D many-body quantum state that has $\Phi$ as so-called transfer operator.
+On the other hand, $s_2(\Phi)$ generally appears when quantifying the distance of $\Phi$ to $\Phi_{\hat\rho}$ in certain norm distances: it is exactly equal to the $2{\to}2$ norm (and can be related to several other $p{\to}q$ norms) of $\Phi-\Phi_{\hat\rho}$.
 In the remainder of this paper, we will mostly use condition (2') rather than condition (2) as our definition of expansion (i.e.~study expansion in terms of second largest singular value rather than second largest eigenvalue).